valeriap/diego-release/README.md

 ### Generate property-overrides stub

 The `property-overrides.yml` is a stub for diego's private properties.
 Copy the example to the correct location.
 ```
 cp templates/property-overrides.yml $DEPLOYMENT_DIR/stubs/diego/property-overrides.yml
 ```

 Edit the following keys:

-  * ACTIVE_KEY_LABEL: can be replaced with any desired key name
+  * ACTIVE_KEY_LABEL: any desired key name
-  * "A SECURE PASSPHRASE": should be a unique passphrase
+  * "A SECURE PASSPHRASE": a unique passphrase
   * ALL THE CERTS: if you need to generate them, [see below](#user-content-generating-tls-certificates)

 ### (Optional) Edit instance-count-overrides stub